-Leukemias and lymphomas originate from the malignant transformation of individual lymphoid cells, which means that all leukemias and lymphomas generally share one or more cell-specific or "clonal" antigen receptor gene rearrangements.
-Therefore, tests that detect IGH clonal rearrangements can be useful in the study of B-cell malignancies.
+An additional level of diversity is generated by point mutations in the variable regions, also known as SHM.
 Immunoglobulin variable heavy chain gene hypermutation status provides important prognostic information for patients with chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL).
-The presence of IGH SHM is defined as greater or equal to 2% difference from the germline VH gene sequence, whereas less than 2% difference is considered evidence of no SHM.
+The presence of IGH SHM is defined as greater or equal to 2% difference from the germline $V_H$ gene sequence, whereas less than 2% difference is considered evidence of no SHM.
 The status of SHM for clone(s) has clinical relevance, as there is a clear distinction in the median survival of patients with and without SHM.
-Hypermutation of the IGH variable region is strongly predictive of a good prognosis, while lack of mutation predicts a poor prognosis.4 In addition, this assay identifies clonal rearrangements involving the V3-21 gene, which has been associated with a poor prognosis in CLL independent of SHM status.
-This assay has been shown to further stratify CLL patients.5
+Hypermutation of the IGH variable region is strongly predictive of a good prognosis, while lack of mutation predicts a poor prognosis.
+In addition, this assay identifies clonal rearrangements involving the V3-21 gene, which has been associated with a poor prognosis in CLL independent of SHM status.
+This assay has been shown to further stratify CLL patients.